Spirituality

 EfM: Education for Ministry

 Education for Ministry (EfM) is a four-year program of the School of Theology of the University of the South, Sewanee, Tennessee.
-Participants commit only one academic year at a time, to participate in weekly, facilitated seminars that combine lesson discussion, theological reflection, worship, and community formation.
+Participants commit one year at a time (January–December, with a break for the summer) to participate in weekly, facilitated seminars that combine lesson discussion, theological reflection, worship, and community formation.
 Over the course of the four years, students study the Bible, church history, and theology, while reflecting on ministry and developing a wonderful spiritual community.
-For more information, contact Canon Cathy Zappa, czappa@cathedralATL.org.
+For more information and registration procedures, contact the Rev. Canon George Maxwell, gmaxwell@cathedralATL.org.

 Taizé Prayers for Peace